 No special regulations apply (for the time being) with regard to the bridle of the horse and the clothing of the rider.
 The goal is to judge the Tinker and not the rider.
 However, a neat and safe presentation is appreciated.
 The use of a safety cap is mandatory.
 No training aids may be used during the competition.
 In addition to the discipline regulations, the veterinary regulations, the I&R regulations and the doping regulations of the KNHS also apply to this competition.
 Vaccination according to inspection regulations. www.knhs.nl

 Best going riding horse 3-year-olds

-In this test, less is asked of the horse than in the regular Best Going classes.
-The groups consist of a maximum of 3 horses, the horses walk and trot together for a few laps on both hands and canter individually 1 lap on each hand.
-Any other horses in the group are then held by a groom or 'catcher' in the middle of the arena.
-A groom or 'catcher' must also be present during the drafting process.
+In this test less is asked of the horse than in the regular Best going classes.
+The groups consist of a maximum of 3 horses, the horses jointly walk and trot a few rounds on both hands and canter individually 1 round on each hand.
+Any other horses in the group are held by a groom or 'catcher' in the center of the arena at that time.
+A groom or 'catcher' must also be present when drafting.